Sometimes When We Touch: Year-end charts

+Certifications

 Mark Gray and Tammy Wynette version

 "Sometimes When We Touch" was notably covered in 1985 as a duet by American country music artists Mark Gray and Tammy Wynette.

 The song was recorded in November 1984 and was produced by Steve Buckingham.
 It was released as a single in January 1985 via Columbia Records.
 The B-side of the record was a solo recording by Gray entitled "You're Gonna Be the Last Love".
 The single reached number 6 on the Billboard Hot Country Singles chart and number 25 on the Canadian Country chart.
 The song became Wynette's first top ten hit since 1982's "Another Chance" and Gray's fourth top ten hit as a solo artist.

 The song was issued on both Gray and Wynette's solo studio albums.
 "Sometimes When We Touch" first appeared on Gray's album This 'Ol Piano in 1984.
 It was the only duet recording featured on the album and was his second studio album release.
 It was then issued on Tammy Wynette's 1985 studio album, also called Sometimes When We Touch.
 The track was also the only duet recording on Wynette's studio release.